-8.9.11.2.
+6.9.12.2.
 Running chkdsk on Cluster Volumes during Cluster Volume Online

-As of version 7.6 DataKeeper now runs chkdsk on all mirrored volumes prior to the volume being available for use.
+DataKeeper runs chkdsk on all mirrored volumes prior to the volume being available for use.
+There is a numeric Cluster Property named DiskRunChkDsk associated with each DataKeeper Volume resource created.
 DataKeeper now creates a new flag DiskRunChkDsk in Windows Failover Clustering for each DataKeeper volume.
-The flag determines how chkdsk runs on each volume during disk check operations.
+This cluster property determines how chkdsk runs on each volume during disk check operations.

-Volume Commands:
+Additional Information about DiskRunChkDsk:

-Flag value 0 means chkdsk is enabled and the entire volume will be checked

-Flag value 4 means chkdsk is skipped for the entire volume
+- When DiskRunChkDsk has a value of 0, it means chkdsk is enabled and the entire volume will be checked.
+It is set to a value of 0 by DEFAULT. - When DiskRunChkDsk has a value of 4, it means chkdsk is skipped for the entire volume.

-The volume command performed depends on the argument located in the DiskRunChkDsk flag for each DataKeeper volume.
-The location of this flag is in HKEY LOCAL MACHINE/Cluster/ Resources/{DataKeeper Volume GUID}/Parameters.
+The volume command performed depends on the argument located in the DiskRunChkDsk cluster property for each DataKeeper volume.
+The location of this cluster property is in the registry here: HKEY\LOCAL\MACHINE/Cluster/Resources/{DataKeeper Volume GUID}/Parameters.